webplumbr/webplumbr.github.io/index.md

 product is being perceived outside of the factory (i.e. development team).
 Understanding this helps in prioritising product issues and help improve product offering and visibility.

+# Contact

+If you are a recruiter, try to read and ensure if I would be a good fit for the Company that will eventually pay you for your Services.
+End of the day, it isn't about just technology tools match.
+For a longer relationship, I think, the overall picture matters.

+That said, I am open towards long-term contracts across Companies or full-time role in a place that factors in holistic development.

+Currently I'm <span class="sign-board">open</span> for new opportunities.